mattqlf/mattqlf.github.io/index.md

 ## About Me

-I am a junior attending Troy High School.
-I enjoy mathematics and I am working toward a future in machine learning where I plan to bridge the gap between theoretical elegance and practical utility.
+I am a junior attending Troy High School and I interested in both machine learning and mathematics.

 ## Interests

-- "Look ma, no labels!"
-(Unsupervised, Self-Supervised, and Weakly Supervised Learning)
+- Computer vision
-- Using the above for representation learning
+- Self supervised learning
-- Applications of above to computer vision
+- Representation learning

 {% include_relative _includes/projects.md %}

 ## Honors and Awards

-- **[2023]** Accepted to the Ross Mathematics Program
+- **[2023, 2024]** Accepted to the Ross Mathematics Program and reinvited as Junior Counselor
 - **[2021, 2022, 2023]** Qualified for the American Invitational Mathematics Exam (AIME)
 - **[2023]** Reached the USA Computing Olympiad (USACO) Silver division